New Year, New Congress: Resolve to Get Involved

 And that’s even more important since social media has become a larger part of how members of Congress interact with their constituents (that’s you!).
 One newly elected member actually had an “ask me anything” session on Instagram Live while cooking.
 Social media has become a game changer, allowing people to directly interact with their representatives in real time.
 Members are most likely to be on Facebook and Twitter, but some of the more social media savvy are also on Instagram and Snapchat.

 Social media has become a great way to reach out to your representatives, but it’s not a substitute for calling their offices and showing up at town halls.
 If you’re really afraid of talking on the phone, you can send an email, but don’t forget to personalize any templates you find with how an issue or law personally affects you.
 Member’s offices’ keep track of the phone calls and emails that they receive so that they can produce a tally of the number of constituents in favor/opposed to a bill, vote, etc. Members absolutely pay attention to whether or not their constituents are supportive of an issue.
-For example, in the summer of 2017 these calls—which were overwhelmingly against repeal—are the reason the Affordable Care Act (ACA), also known as Obamacare, is still the law.
+For example, in the summer of 2017 these calls—which were overwhelmingly against repeal—are the reason the Affordable Care Act (ACA) is still the law.